End2End-Diffusion/REPA-E/README.md

 We are excited to release the family of End-to-End tuned VAEs as Hugging Face AutoencoderKL compatible checkpoints, ready to use with diffusers out of the box.
 This release includes both our text-to-image VAEs and ImageNet-trained VAEs.

+> **Note:** Please refer to our [T2I codebase](https://github.com/End2End-Diffusion/fuse-dit) training codebase to reproduce the text-to-image experiments with end-to-end VAEs.

 | Model | Hugging Face |
 |---|---|
 | **E2E-FLUX-VAE** | 🤗 [REPA-E/e2e-flux-vae](https://huggingface.co/REPA-E/e2e-flux-vae) |